 The Capital One Venture Rewards Credit Card is a good choice for your first travel credit card — and if you use your Capital One Venture Rewards to pay for your TSA paycheck or Global Entry application, Capital One will reimburse you for the cost.

-The Capital One Venture Rewards card also earns unlimited 2x miles on all purchases, with the opportunity to earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+The Capital One Venture Rewards card also earns unlimited 2x miles on all purchases, with the opportunity to earn 60,000 bonus miles when you spend $3,000 on purchases in the first 3 months from account opening.

 The Platinum Card® from American Express

-You’ll earn 5x Membership Rewards® points on flights and prepaid hotels booked through American Express Travel or directly with the airline; plus 1 point per dollar on all other purchases and 75,000 bonus points if you make $5,000 in purchases in the first six months.
+You’ll earn 5x Membership Rewards® points on flights and prepaid hotels booked through American Express Travel or directly with the airline; plus 1 point per dollar on all other purchases and 100,000 bonus points if you make $6,000 in purchases in the first six months of card membership.
 Plus, you’ll get up to $200 in statement credits towards baggage and other fees at one qualifying airline per year, up to $200 in Uber Cash per year, access to the American Express Global Lounge Collection and more.
-The Platinum Card from American Express comes with a $550 annual fee, which means it’s not for everybody — but if you’re a serious traveler, this card can help you earn some serious rewards.
+The Platinum Card from American Express comes with a $695 annual fee, which means it’s not for everybody — but if you’re a serious traveler, this card can help you earn some serious rewards.

 Chase Sapphire Reserve® card